-Not only are vegetables a great source of hydration because of their high water content, but they can provide your dog with an assortment of vitamins, minerals, antioxidants, fiber, and phytonutrients, which are natural compounds found in plants that have disease-fighting potential.
+Not only are vegetables a great source of hydration because of their high water content; they can provide your dog with an assortment of vitamins, minerals, antioxidants, fiber, and phytonutrients, which are natural compounds found in plants that have disease-fighting potential.
 If you’re feeding a fresh diet, your dog doesn’t strictly “need” extra vegetables, but they can make a healthy treat.
 If you’re feeding dry food, vegetables can be a key addition to meals.
-One 2005 study found that adding vegetables to a dog’s diet reduced the risk of developing cancer.
+One 2005 study found that adding vegetables to a dog’s diet reduced the risk of developing a certain kind of cancer.

 Read on for the heck yesses, the yes buts, and the no nevers of the vegetable world.

 Can dogs eat aparagus?

 This nutritious vegetable is edible and non-toxic for dogs.
 It’s also packed with fiber and vitamins.
 However, it’s not a good idea to toss your dog stalks of raw asparagus.
 Humans eat cooked asparagus for a good reason.
 In its raw form, asparagus is very tough to chew for both humans and pets, and it can cause digestive upset for your dog.

 The best way to feed it to your dog would be to trim off the fibrous end of the stalk, steam it enough that it’s easily chewable, and add small pieces to their food.